rafid-dev/Learning-Progress-Journal/README.md

-# Learning-Progress-Journal
-This repo tracks my journey in mathematics and physics
+This repository tracks my learning journey in mathematics, physics, and chemistry.
+It contains organized notes, problem-solving approaches, and key concepts as I progress through these subjects.
+The goal is to build a solid foundation in these STEM fields, document important insights, and reflect on the learning process over time.